 Handy tip 2: cook the wontons about 15 pieces at a time to avoid overcrowding the pot.

-To assemble, add egg noodles into serving bowls, add the wontons then the vegetables.
+To assemble, add egg noodles into serving bowls, add the fresh wontons then the vegetables.
 Lastly, add as much of the wonton soup as you want!

 Serve with a sprinkle of finely sliced green onions, red chilli (or Chilli Oil) and a couple of drops of sesame oil.
 Adding a pop of colour, nutty aroma and heat!